image of READY prompt

 wxWidgets logo

-Although I have a working Wang 2200 computer, I have written an emulator so that other people who still have a fondness for the machine but don't have the time to hunt one down can have a bit of the experience anyway.
+Although I have a working Wang 2200 computer, I have written an emulator so other people who still have a fondness for the machine but don't have the time to hunt one down can have a bit of the experience anyway.
 The emulator contains a binary image of the Wang ROMs, and microinstructions are carried out cycle by cycle.
 All I/O operations get trapped and the addressed device emulates the appropriate response.
 Since it uses the actual microcode, the emulator is bug-for-bug compatible with a real machine.

 (Image of Wang emulator running a program)

-The program currently emulates the first and second generation 2200 CPUs (2200T and 2200VP), two different display controllers, the keyboard, a disk drive controller, and a printer.
-Programs can be loaded either by loading them from a virtual disk, or by the "script" mechanism whereby files from the host system can be sent to the emulated computer as if they had been typed in very quickly.
+The program emulates the first and second generation 2200 CPUs (2200B/2200T, 2200VP, 2200MVP), two different display controllers, the keyboard, a disk drive controller, a printer, a 2236MUXD terminal mux, and a 2336 intelligent serial terminal.
+Programs can be loaded either from a virtual disk, or by the "script" mechanism whereby files from the host system can be sent to the emulated computer as if they had been typed in very quickly.

 Normally the emulator tries to run at a speed matching the original hardware no matter what the speed is of the host hardware.
 However, an unregulated mode exists where the emulator runs as fast as it can.
-An AMD Athlon 2800 CPU can run the 2200T CPU at 42x realtime, and the 2200VP CPU mode at 15x realtime.
-For programs that do a lot of screen output, the speed may be lower, depending on the graphics card used in the system.
-Another point of comparison: the emulator runs the 2200T mode at 6x realtime and 2200VP mode at 2.5x realtime on a 450 MHz G4 Powermac.

-WangEmu runs natively under both Win32 (screenshot above) and Mac OS X (screenshot) platforms.
-The cross platform support was aided greatly by the wxWidgets (formerly wxWindows) toolkit.
+The cross platform support was aided greatly by the wxWidgets toolkit.
 If you download the sources and intend to build them for yourself, you'll also need to download the wxWidgets sources.
-The binaries below were built with wxWidgets release 2.6.1.
+The binaries below were built with wxWidgets release 3.1.3.

 You might want to peruse these help topics to see a little more of the emulator: